mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

     descr="Example 3"
     %}

 This component structure contains the addition of the `debug` component.
 Clearly the `http` and `redis` components are reusable in different contexts, but for this example the `debug` endpoint is as well.
-It creates a separate http server which can be queried to perform runtime debugging of the program, and can be tacked onto virtually any program.
-The `rest-api` component is specific to this program and therefore not reusable.
-Let's dive into it a bit to see how it might be implemented:
+It creates a separate http server that can be queried to perform runtime debugging of the program, and can be tacked onto virtually any program.
+The `rest-api` component is specific to this program and is therefore not reusable.
+Let’s dive into it a bit to see how it might be implemented:

 ```go
 // RestAPI is very much not thread-safe, hopefully it doesn't have to handle